Deploy OpenNebula on-prem with an ISO

 MTU size

-The contextualization MTU on this network MUST be the MTU of the physical interface minus 50 bytes (the size of the VXLAN encapsulation) or smaller.
+The contextualization MTU for this network MUST be the MTU of the physical interface minus 50 bytes (the size of the VXLAN encapsulation) or smaller.
 1450 is a safe default (regular ethernet frame size).Virtual network considerations

 Determining the VM identifier

-To determine the virtual network that needs external access use onevnet list.
-This command will list the existent virtual networks, for instance:
+To determine the Virtual Network that needs external access use onevnet list.
+This command will list the existent Virtual Networks, for instance:

 # onevnet list